 All documents and data is encrypted to ensure the application is secure.

 You can run the application on a device or in the iOS simulator.
-The application presents the user with a login screen it first starts.
-They will need to log in with a valid Vault user name and password.
+The application presents the user with a login screen when it first starts.
+Users need to log in with a valid Vault user name and password.
 Note that this sample application is not configured to support an SSO user.
 After the user logs in for the first time, they will need to create a pin-code for offline use.
 The pin-code is required any time the application comes to the foreground to ensure it is secured.